-If you do want the task results and you want to use RabbitMQ to store them, then use
+By default celery is configured not to consume task results.
+If you do want the task results and you want to use RabbitMQ to store them, then use result_backend = 'rpc'.

-set to 60 seconds will delete all celeryev. queues after 1 minute - if they do not have any consumers.
+With event_queue_expires set to 60 seconds all celeryev. queues will be deleted after 1 minute - if they do not have any consumers.

-When the setting CELERY_ALWAYS_EAGER is set to True, will all taskes be executed locally by blocking until the task returns.
+With the setting task_always_eager=True all tasks will be executed locally by blocking until the task returns.
 That is, tasks will be executed locally instead of being sent to the queue.
 This forces all calls to .delay()/.apply_async() that would normally get delegated to the worker to instead execute synchronously.
 You can use this setting when migrating between dedicated plans:

 Flower is a web based tool for real-time monitoring and administrating Celery clusters (it is still under development).
 From Flower it is possible to overview task progress and history, show task details and graphs and statistics about the tasks.
 You can overview scheduled tasks, revoke or terminate tasks and much more.

 Flower uses the RabbitMQ Management Plugin to get info about queues.
 To get the broker tab working with CloudAMQP you need to set the --broker_api flag to the URL of the RabbitMQ HTTP API including user credentials, see example below.
 Broker API port should be 443.